poseidon-framework/poseidon-framework.github.io/trident.md

 Available options:
   -h,--help                Show this help text -p,--genoOne FILE        One of the input genotype data files.
 Expects .bed,
-                           .bed.gz, .bim, .bim.gz or .fam for PLINK, or .geno, .geno.gz, .snp, .snp.gz or .ind for EIGENSTRAT.
-The other files must be in the same directory and must have the same base name.
+                           .bed.gz, .bim, .bim.gz or .fam for PLINK, .geno, .geno.gz, .snp, .snp.gz or .ind for EIGENSTRAT, or.vcf or .vcf.gz for VCF.
+In case of EIGENSTRAT and PLINK, the two other files must be in the same directory and must have the same base name.
 If a gzipped file is given, it is assumed that the file pairs (.geno.gz, .snp.gz) or (.bim.gz, .bed.gz) are both zipped, but not the .fam or .ind file.
 If a .ind or .fam file is given, it is assumed that none of the file triples is zipped.
-For VCF please see option --vcfFile --genoFile FILE          Eigenstrat genotype matrix, optionally gzipped.
+  --genoFile FILE          Eigenstrat genotype matrix, optionally gzipped.
                            Accepted file endings are .geno, .geno.gz --snpFile FILE           Eigenstrat snp positions file, optionally gzipped.